OpenDFDL/ibmDFDLCrossTester/README.txt

 ├── scd.jar
 └── xsd_2.6.0.jar

+Copying the Samples

 Copy the data files company.xml, company.txt, and company.xsd into src/test/resources.
 Copy the schema file IBMdefined/RecordSeparatedFieldFormat.xsd into src/test/resources/IBMdefined.

+These are examples created by IBM which this test rig will invoke using TDML to show that everything is working properly.

 The resulting tree under src/test/resources will look like: